 The study's findings were presented at the British Science Festival.

 Most of the time in IVF clinics in the UK, eggs are taken, fertilised and the resulting embryos implanted.
 This is thought of as using fresh embryos.

 However, about one in five cycles of IVF in the UK uses frozen embryos - these were "spare" embryos kept from a previous IVF attempt.

 There have been concerns that freezing may pose a health risk.
 However, the latest analysis, which is also published in the journal Fertility and Sterility, suggests that freezing may have better results.

-It reported a lower chance of haemorrhage, premature birth and deaths in the first few weeks of life.'Debate now'
+It reported a lower chance of haemorrhage, premature birth and deaths in the first few weeks of life.

 Lead researcher Dr Abha Maheshwari, from the University of Aberdeen, said: "Our results question whether one should consider freezing all embryos and transfer them at a later date rather than transferring fresh embryos."

 She told the BBC more research was needed and that it was "a controversial topic".

 "It is a debate we should be having now," she added.
 "It needs further exploration about what we do in the future."